tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

 ### Code overwriting

-  Passing statically over simple instructions above, the next instructions seem "benign" :-), some `nop`(s), then a `call 0x40400`.
+  Passing statically over simple instructions above, the next instructions seem "normal", some `nop`(s), then a `call 0x40400`.
 However, Reven notices that there are lots of **execution after write** (i.e. some memory addresses are overwritten before getting executed).
 Some of them are redundant alerts since the process mapping mechanism of `ntoskrnl.exe`, but the first one which really attracts our attention is at `0x402058`: the really executed instruction is `xor eax, eax`, instead of `js 0x40200d` from the static disassembling result.

   ![Execution after write](./reven_exec_after_write.png)